Jackenmen/JackCogs/README.md

 # Cogs in this repo

 * **cogboard** - Search for cogs in approved repos on CogBoard.
-* **rlstats** - Shows you Rocket League player statistics.
+* **rlstats** - Get your Rocket League stats with a single command!
 Needs access to Rocket League API which is currently in closed beta.
 * **voicetools** - Various tools to make voice channels better!

 # Installation